andrewkho/blendseg/README.md

 --------------------------
 This is all mostly based on some other projects.

-Blendseg was originally based on Witold Jarowski's intersection code: http://airplanes3d.net/scripts-253_e.xml
+Blendseg was originally based on Witold Jaworski's intersection code: http://airplanes3d.net/scripts-253_e.xml

 It was rewritten in Oct 2013 to use quad-edge mesh representation and AABB collision tree to speed up calculations.